 Tahmina is currently a member of the New York State Bar Association, the Bar in England & Wales, the American Immigration Lawyers Association (AILA), The International Bar Association, The American Bar Association, King County Washington Women Lawyers, Asian Bar Association of Washington and the South Asian Bar Association of Washington.

-Tahmina is an Adjunct Fellow with The Niskanen Center, a Washington DC based think tank.
+Tahmina is an Adjunct Fellow at The Niskanen Center, a Washington DC-based think tank.
 She advises on immigration policy issues.

-Tahmina currently serves as co-chair of the Response Committee of the Washington Chapter of the American Immigration Lawyers Association (AILA WA).
+Tahmina currently serves as co-chair of the Response Committee of the Washington Chapter of the American Immigration Lawyers Association (AILA WA), a committee she helped create after the November 2016 election.
 She also serves on the Mercer Island School District Diversity Advisory Committee as well as on the board of Point Hope, an organization that helps children.
 She is an active member of the pro bono community in Seattle, e.g., Northwest Immigrants Rights Project, One America etc..
 Tahmina often provides free legal advice at local legal clinics.
 Furthermore, she is an active volunteer for Chaya, a Seattle based non-profit organization that assists battered women from a South Asian background.

 She serves as Chair of the Legal Advisory Committee of the Global Entrepreneur in Residence Coalition.
 In addition, she is the Advocacy Consultant for the feature film ‘For Here or To Go?’, a movie that advocates for high-skilled immigration reform and a Startup Visa.
 Tahmina is also a columnist with The Seattle Globalist.

-Shee proudly served as the 2009-2010 President of the King County Washington Women Lawyers (KCWWL).
+She proudly served as the 2009-2010 President of the King County Washington Women Lawyers (KCWWL).
 She also served on the board of Washington Women Lawyers from 2008-2010.
-In the past, she served on the the board of the Asian Bar Association of Washington, and is a current member and volunteer with the South Asian Bar Association of Washington.
+In the past, she served on the board of the Asian Bar Association of Washington and is a current member and volunteer with the South Asian Bar Association of Washington.

 Tahmina is passionate about immigration law.
-She is a frequent speaker, blogger, author and is the radio show host of Immigration with Tahmina on Desi 1250AM.
+She is a frequent speaker, blogger, author and is the radio show host of Tahmina Talks Immigration, a talk show that used to be a local South Asian radio station Desi 1250am but now is hosted as a podcast.
 She often advises organizations and non-profits on immigration policy issues, sometimes even lawmakers.

 Hobbies and languages